nginx/unit-docs/source/installation.rst

    .. code-block:: console

-      # make node-local-install
+      # make :nxt_term:`node <This is the --node option value from ./configure nodejs>`-local-install

-   If you haven't specified the :option:`!local` :ref:`directory
+   If you haven't specified the :option:`!--local` :ref:`directory
    <installation-nodejs>` with :program:`./configure nodejs` earlier, provide
    it here: :command:`DESTDIR=/your/project/directory`.
-If both options are specified, :option:`!DESTDIR` prefixes the :option:`!local` value.
+If both options are specified, :option:`!DESTDIR` prefixes the :option:`!--local` value.

-   However, the recommended method is :ref:`global installation
+   However, mind that global installation is the recommended method for the Node.js module.
-   <installation-nodejs-package>`.

-If you customize the executable pathname with :option:`!go` or :option:`!node`, use the following pattern:
+If you customize the executable pathname with :option:`!--go` or :option:`!--node`, use the following pattern:

 .. code-block:: console